aleksandr-efimenko/inspirational-homepage/README.md

 * [Acknowledgements](#acknowledgements)

 ## Features
+The Inspirational Homepage has several key features, including:

-### Goals
+### Task Management
-You can type in your tasks to put them on the list.
-The goals can be marked as done and they can be removed.
-The goals get random colors with contrast with white font, The tasks marked as done gets 80% opacity.
-All tasks could be deleted to disappear from the screen.
+Users can create and manage their tasks by adding them to a to-do list.
+The tasks can be marked as done, removed, and are displayed with random colors and contrast with white font.
+The completed tasks are shown with 80% opacity.

+### Authentication with Firebase
+The app also provides authentication functionality, allowing users to create accounts that store task data in a Firestore database.
+The application has three forms: sign-in, registration, and password reset using a user's email.

-### Weather
+### Weather Information
-The app uses users' coordinates in order to fetch the local weather from openweathermap.org at your current location.
-Users should allow sharing their's location.
+The app uses a user's coordinates to fetch local weather data from openweathermap.org.
+Users must allow location sharing for this feature to work.
+If user denied share their location they can choose city from the list.

-### Quote
+### Daily Quotes
 You get a random daily inspirational quote from api-ninjas.com.
 One query takes series of 10 quotes from the API, and when the user reaches the last quote, the app gets new series of quotes.

-### Image
+### Background Images
-The homepage fetches series of 15 background images from Unsplash that you can toogle through.
-If there is not connection or API limit is reached then the app uses 3 local images.
+Users can toggle through a series of 15 background images from Unsplash.
+If there is no internet connection or the API limit is reached, the app uses three local images.

 ## Technologies Used